gofralang/gofra/DOCUMENTATION.md

 #### List of the directives:
 #### `#LINTER_SKIP` - *Unsafe* mode, disable linter check.
 #### `#MEM_BUF_BYTE_SIZE=N` - Says that there is only `N` bytes in the memory buffer.
-#### `#PYTHON_COMMENTS_SKIP` - Disable writing comments in the Python when generating it (Should don`t break anything), you may use this if you dont want system comments in your generated python scripts.
+#### `#PYTHON_COMMENTS_SKIP` - Disable writing comments in the Python when generating it (Should don`t break anything), you may use this if you don't want system comments in your generated python scripts.

 # Comments
 #### Comment starts with `//`, like: `// Comment`.